sc0ttj/ffmpeg-scripts/README.md

   - copy/keep all streams by default (see when to use `-map 0`)
 6. contain full documentation in each script

-All transcoding should default to:

-1. h264 video and AAC audio
-2. fast settings (such as `-preset fastest` and `crf 18`)

 ## Tips

 ### Generate your own SRT captions (subtitles)